SPI Engine Instruction Set Specification

 Read

-If set to 1 data will be read from the SDI pin during and the read words will be available on the SDI_DATA interface.
+If set to 1, data is read from the SDI pin and the read words are available on the SDI_DATA interface.

 w